 Posted on 18th of June, 2013 by Lévana

 Kasha, onions, mushrooms: Perfect expat Jewish food.
 Kasha, known to much of the world as buckwheat, is a staple in many Eastern European countries.
-Toasting it gives it a delicious nutty taste, and rolling it in beaten egg keeps every kernel separated and plump.
+Toasting the kasha before cooking it gives it a delicious nutty taste, and rolling it in beaten egg keeps every kernel separated and plump.
 Do not skip either of these very quick steps, or you will get mush.

 Experiment with other grains, adjusting the amount of liquid to the grain you are using: quinoa, millet, lentils, rice, etc. In this case, skip the step where you toast the grain and roll it in egg: Only buckwheat requires it (just to be clear: other grains: no toasting, no coating in egg).

 I make this classic dish sans varnishkes (small bow tie noodles) as I want to keep the dish whole grain and no pasta for a change, loaded with the good starch, and free of gluten.
 Good Sephardi that I am, it took me quite some time to love the decidedly acquired foreign taste of kasha, but now I can’t be without it.
 I have it for hot cereal breakfast (cream of buckwheat, or fine granulation buckwheat), throw it in soups and salads, and even use the flour in cookies and crepes: Besides hearty and delicious, it is a real powerhouse!

 1 large onion, chopped

 2 cups kasha (buckwheat groats), whole granulation

 5 cups boiling water

 Salt and pepper to taste

 Heat 2 tablespoons olive oil in a pot and sauté the mushrooms until all the liquid evaporates.
 Reserve.
 Heat 3 tablespoons olive oil and cook the onions over medium heat until very dark, about 20 minutes.
 Reserve.